-Mental health is an essential aspect of human life as it affects our overall well being.
-Physical and psychological conditions correlate.
-There are chances that physical issues resulting from accidents or alterations in the body result in psychological issues and vice versa.
-Similarly, anxiety can develop due to internal or external non-physical factors.
-It may eventually lead to complicated psychological disorders.
+Mental health is only one component of our overall well being.
+There's a correlation between physical and psychological conditions and thus, it's important to have an understanding of how all aspects of our life intertwine and work together to create harmony.
+At times, physical issues resulting from accidents or alterations in the body result in psychological issues and vice versa.
+Symptoms of anxiety can develop due to both internal and/or external non-physical factors.
+This may eventually lead to complicated psychological disorders.

 Anxiety and stress are a normal part of life.
 People experience different degrees of anxiety or stress in their lives in one form or another.
 Similarly, everyone has their way of coping with stress.
 Healthily releasing stress is vital for overall health, and leaving it untreated may lead to critical psychological conditions, including anxiety disorders, depression, and sometimes physical disorders.